 Character scalar, specifies the type of output to return.
 Can be one of

-, which returns the entire crosswalk file appended to the source data.
+"id"(default), which appends only the crosswalked value, or"all", which returns the entire crosswalk file appended to the source data.

 Value

-with crosswalk values (or optionally, the full
+A tibble with crosswalk values (or optionally, the full

-crosswalk file) appended based on the return
+crosswalk file) appended based on the return argument.

 Examples